You have found this page for one of two reasons:

 How to Control Toenail Fungus

-If you review the risk factors for toenail fungus, you will remember that toenail fungus is literally EVERYWHERE!
+If you review the risk factors for toenail fungus, you will see that toenail fungus is literally EVERYWHERE!

 As a podiatric physician (read more about me HERE) and with toenail fungus, or onychomycosis, being the #1 complaint of my patients, I KNOW how common toenail fungus is!